followynne/ITS_CloudProject_SoncinDAugelliGregoricchio/README.md

   + You'll need to load the 2 drivers in the /ext folder of your php
   + add to php.ini configuration file these two lines: "extension=php_sqlsrv.dll",  "extension=php_pdo_sqlsrv.dll" (about the lines position, search for similar syntax lines)
   + (optional) restart the web server.
+  PLEASE NOTE: Based on our experience, We recommend the usage of NON-THREAD SAFE x64 drivers.

 ### 2.1 Recover the Database from the .sql file inside config/
 In your SQL Server DB, retrieve the Database Model from the .sql file you can find in the root of this repository.